spyysalo/annodoc/index.md

 collections, please refer also to the Liquid language documentation at
 <http://wiki.shopify.com/Liquid>.

+### Linking to collection entries

+It is often necessary to cross-reference parts of documentation from others.
+To make creating such links easier, Annodoc provides support for automatically linking to collection entries.

+The syntax for creating such links is simple: just wrap the name of any collection entry in `<a>` and `</a>` (HTML anchor) tags.
+For example, to create a link to the documentation for the PERSON type, use

+    <a>PERSON</a>

+which gives the following link

+<a>PERSON</a>

+For cases where the same label (name) occurs in several collections, it is possible to disambiguate the target by including the collection name in the format `COLLECTION/ENTRY`, for example

+    <a>entity/PERSON</a>

+which produces

+<a>entity/PERSON</a>

+(Note that the text of the generated link only includes the entry label.)

+Either of these forms can be used in running text, for example

+    <a>FAMILY</a> relation arguments have type <a>PERSON</a>.

+gives

+<a>FAMILY</a> relation arguments have type <a>PERSON</a>.

+Cases where linking failed are visually marked to identify the
+issue:

+    <a>no-such-type</a>

+is shown as

+<a>no-such-type</a>

+Note that this automatic processing only applies to `<a>` elements that have neither an `href` nor an `id` attribute.
+This means that standard HTML anchors and links can be used normally in Annodoc documents.

 ## Configuration

 Different aspects of the way a set of documentation is presented are